-How Much Character Description Does Your Story Need? - The Write Practice
+Character Description: 6 Tips from Stephen King's Memoir

 Did you say the scar on his forehead?
 You got it right!

-When we first meet Harry, Rowling gives us two details: his hair color, and the scar on his forehead.
+As we already read, when we first meet Harry, Rowling gives us three details: his hair color, and the scar on his forehead.
+Here’s where Rowling provides a clear image fo the infamous scar:

 Under a tuft of jet-black hair over his forehead they could see a curiously shaped cut, like a lightning bolt.

-The scar on Harry’s forehead is the most important detail about Harry’s appearance.
-It is the most important aspect of the book, of who Harry is, and the conflict of the entire series between Harry Potter and Voldemort.
+Alongside his green eyes inherited from his mother, the scar on Harry’s forehead is the most important detail about Harry’s appearance.
+Plot-wise, it is even more important, as it encapsulates the conflict of the entire series between Harry Potter and Voldemort.

 We also find out from the title of the first chapter another important detail about Harry.
 He is The Boy Who Lived.

 Like King and Collins, Rowling skips all the unimportant details and tells us the most important features of her characters immediately.
 We are not burdened or bored with too much information.
-Like baking powder in a cake, she has included just enough.

 Read to Write